kelvinz/code-notes/ai/prompts.md

 ((@me)), male portrait in the style of new yorker magazine cartoon, contemporary illustration, newspaper cartoon, corporate art, clip art, line drawing, cartoony, simplified shapes, geometric lines, black and white

+((@me)), highly detailed handsome portrait of @me as a male egyptian god with facial expression : happy in the style of artgerm